Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting

-which is unity when $\gamma=0$, ensuring condition~\eqref{eq:Poisson_Structure_1} is satisfied.
-Moreover, we can clearly see that, in the case of $\gamma=0$,
+We would also like to point out that while all three subsystems can be solved exactly in linearly damped systems, in cases where the irreversible part is not exactly solvable (see the example of two gas containers exchanging heat and volume in Section~\ref{subsec:TGC}) it is important to solve the irreversible part by using a numerical method that is at least second order so that an overall second order convergence is expected.
+Alternatively, one could solve the irreversible part by using a numerical method, which could be first order (e.g., the Euler method), and its adjoint method for half a step each, it can be shown that the resulting YBABY$^{\dagger}$ method is self-adjoint (or \emph{symmetric}) and typically has even order (see more discussions in~\cite{Hairer2006,Leimkuhler2005,Leimkuhler2015b}).
+However, such a method could become implicit, for instance the adjoint method of the Euler method is the implicit backward Euler method.

-in which case conditions~\eqref{eq:Poisson_Structure_2}--\eqref{eq:Poisson_Structure_3} are also satisfied.
-Thus we have verified that the YBABY method preserves the Poisson structure for the reversible dynamics.
-Alternatively, we can see that, in the case of $\gamma=0$, the YBABY method reduces to the Verlet method, which is a well-known symplectic method that preserves the Poisson structure for the reversible dynamics~\cite{Hairer2006,Leimkuhler2005,Leimkuhler2015b}.
-In order to guarantee the preservation of the Poisson structure for the reversible dynamics, in what follows we will apply the Verlet method for the Hamiltonian part, unless otherwise stated.
+In the case of $\gamma=0$, the YBABY method reduces to the Verlet method with degenerate variable $S$ being constant, which is a well-known symplectic method that preserves the Poisson structure for the reversible dynamics~\cite{Hairer2006,Leimkuhler2005,Leimkuhler2015b}.
+Therefore, in order to guarantee the preservation of the Poisson structure for the reversible dynamics, in what follows we will apply the Verlet method for the reversible part, unless otherwise stated.